AR2202/Colourful/README.md

 ## Overview

-Colourful is an esoteric programming language based on [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).
+Colourful is an esoteric/satirical programming language based on [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).
 Instead of single letters, combinators are named after colours.
 Basic combinators are pre-defined as keywords in the language.
 User defined colours can be introduced at the end of the programm.
 The language has "reverse lexical scope", i.e. everything has to be defined *AFTER* it is used.
 Evaluation happens bottom to top and right to left.

 ## Syntax